Guidelines

 DPA Funds

 AH subsidy loan must be applied to customary closing costs.
-AH subsidy can be used to either: a) reduce the primary loan amount, b) pay for closing costs, c) buy-down the interest rate, or d) as a combination of either a, b, or c.
-It cannot be used to subsidize the sales price, or solely used to buy-down the interest rate of the primary loan.
-Funds are prohibited from being used to pay-off or to satisfy any outstanding debt of the borrower, at closing.
+AH subsidy can be used to either a) reduce the primary loan amount, b) pay for closing costs, c) buy down the interest rate, or d) as a combination of either a, b, or c.
+It cannot be used to subsidize the sales price or solely used to buy-down the interest rate of the primary loan.
+Funds are prohibited from being used to pay off or to satisfy the borrower's outstanding debt at closing.

 First-Time Homebuyer